TaraKhodaei/TopicContml/README.md

 **-nb NUM_BOOTSTRAP, --num_bootstrap NUM_BOOTSTRAP**
-> number of bootstrap replicates
+> Number of bootstrap replicates

 <br/>

 **-bt BOOTSTRAP_TYPE, --bootstrap_type BOOTSTRAP_TYPE**
-> default "kmer": do the bootstrap by randomly choosing  x kmers in each document of x kmers.
+> Default "kmer": do the bootstrap by randomly choosing  x kmers in each document of x kmers.
 String "seq": do the bootstrap by randomly choosing  x columns  of aligned sequences with the same length of x ("seq" works only in the case the sequences have the same lengths)

 <br/>

 **-incl INCLUDE_FILE, --include INCLUDE_FILE**
-> the include file contains a list of names that must be analyzed
+> The include file contains a list of names that must be analyzed

 <br/>

 **-excl EXCLUDE_FILE, --exclude EXCLUDE_FILE**
-> the exclude file contains a list of names that should not be analyzed
+> The exclude file contains a list of names that should not be analyzed

 <br/>

 **-force , --force**
-> this forces to use all species using an uninformative topicfrequency for missings
+> This forces to use all species using an uninformative topicfrequency for missings

 <br/>

 **-show , --showtree**
-> uses figtree to show the tree
+> Uses figtree to show the tree

 <br/>

 **-nt NUM_TOPICS, --num_topics NUM_TOPICS**
-> number of topics.
+> Number of topics.
 Defult value is 5 topics.

 <br/>